open-telemetry/opentelemetry-specification/specification/trace/api.md

 Start and end time as well as Event's timestamps MUST be recorded at a time of a calling of corresponding API.

+### DefaultSpan creation

+The API MUST provide an operation for wrapping a `SpanContext` with an object implementing the `Span` interface, known as `DefaultSpan`.
+This is done in order to expose a `SpanContext` as a `Span` in operations such as in-process `Span` propagation.

+- `GetContext()` MUST return the wrapped `SpanContext`.
+- `IsRecording` MUST return `false` to signal that events, attributes and other elements are not being recorded, i.e. they are being dropped.

+The remaining functionality of `Span` must be defined as no-op operations.

 ## Status